-If your entity has reached a formal settlement agreement or future compliance arrangement with us that applies to the current income year, do either of the following subcategories apply:
+If your entity has reached a formal settlement agreement or future compliance arrangement with us that applies to the current income year, disclose the outcome of your entity's terms of agreement using the following subcategories:

-- Subcategory 1 your entity breached one or more of the terms of the settlement deed or future compliance arrangement - Subcategory 2 changes in the relevant and material facts, as disclosed in the deed or arrangement, have occurred.
+- Subcategory 1: your entity breached one or more of the terms of the settlement deed or future compliance arrangement. - Subcategory 2: changes in the relevant and material facts, as disclosed in the deed or arrangement, have occurred. - Subcategory 3: your entity is compliant with the terms of settlement deed or future compliance agreement.

 Enter the relevant subcategory number in the RTP Category C subcategory field.
-Enter the number 1 if both subcategories apply where your entity has 2 separate positions.
+Enter the number 1 if both 1 and 2 subcategories apply.

-In the Comment field, provide the Siebel reference number for the settlement agreement or forward compliance arrangement.
+In the Comment field, provide details of the circumstances relevant to the subcategory and provide our reference number for the settlement agreement or forward compliance arrangement.
 This can be found in the top right corner of correspondence from us related to the settlement or agreement.
-It may also be referred to as our reference.